 There is a lot of confusion around online White Cards.
-This article will put the facts first and explain why there is mixed information on online White Cards.
+This article will try to explain why there is mixed information on online White Cards.
 For the basics, see what is a White Card?

-Quick summary: Online White Cards are only available to residents of Western Australia and Tasmania as of 2022.
+Quick summary: Self-paced online White Card courses are only available to residents of Western Australia and Tasmania as of 2023.
 Residents of other states must complete the training face-to-face.

 White Card delivery criteria

 Changes to the delivery criteria of the White Card course occured in Queensland and Western Australia in 2019 as can be seen on the timeline below.
 In short, Queensland stopped the delivery of self-paced online White Card courses, while Western Australia limited the delivery to state residents.